Setting Up Your Practice - Sole Proprietor, LLC and Corporations

 The sole proprietorship is the simplest business form under which one can operate a business.
 However, the sole proprietorship is not a legal entity.
 It simply refers to a person who owns the business and is personally responsible for its debts.

 A sole proprietorship can operate in two formats.
 It can either assume the name of its owner.
 Or it can do business under a fictitious name, such as The Reimbursement Dietitian.
-The fictitious name is simply what we refer to as a trade name (a.k.a. as a DBA – Doing Business As).
+The fictitious name is simply what we refer to as a trade name (a.k.a.
+DBA – Doing Business As).
 The trade name does not create a legal entity separate from the sole proprietor owner.
 It does, however, allow the owner to use a name other than their own.

 It is no surprise due to its simplicity, ease of setup, and low startup cost (close to zero) sole proprietorship is such a popular business format.